cse110-sp23-group26/BugCatchers/specs/pitch/Initial_Pitch26.md

 - Risks
   - Potentially some repetition of fortunes (especially if staying local); mitigated somewhat by having a limited rate of fortunes
   - Fortune's replies may be too random to be smart
+  - Since we need to make it local, it may be hard to keep all the accounts in safety.
+  - May need to consider to connect with local or global time online to do some auto daily updates.
 - Rabbit hole
   - Might go overboard with the whole messaging system
   - Best to keep it simple and focus more on the fortune telling aspect